 In re Generic Pharmaceuticals Pricing Antitrust Litigation

-Consumers and third-party payors allege a far-reaching conspiracy to fix the prices of generic prescription drugs.
+Consumers and third-party payors seek treble damages based on a far-reaching conspiracy to raise and fix generic drug prices.

 In re Nexus 6P Products Liability Litigation

 Google smartphones suffer permanent shutdowns and premature battery drain.

 A liquid nitrogen tank failed, destroying plaintiffs’ frozen eggs and embryos.